 Methodologies Produce Predictive Data and Create Opportunity

-New trends are always going to be cropping up, but you want to be one foot ahead from the competition.
+New trends are always going to be popping up, but you want to be one foot ahead of the competition.
 Development of a BI strategy is vital to enable future analysis as data continues to be sourced from market trends.
 Without a consistent methodology, analyzing data would be difficult.
 Good BI practices produce consistent data that can help refine those strategies.
 Developing a sound methodology can help to identify discrepancies between a business strategy and market research and helps to improve those systems through a process called gap analysis.

 In today’s competitive marketplace, effectively implementing business-intelligence technologies is vital.
 As these technologies are increasingly utilized across the playing field, they will become a necessity if entrepreneurs wish to maintain a competitive foothold.
 While BI and marketing sometimes aren’t as seamless as they should always be, there are solutions being worked on everyday, to the point that not integrating BI and marketing will be necessary.
 That day will be here sooner rather than later.